 See our related articles, How long do points stay on your license in Nevada? and Nevada Driving Record – How do I get it and what does it show?

 Usually, no. Legal aliens convicted of a traffic violation will probably not face deportation from the U.S. This is because most traffic violations are not considered deportable offenses, aggravated felonies, or crimes involving moral turpitude.
 Note that illegal aliens are susceptible to deportation at any time.

 However, immigration law is changing all the time and is often very subjective.
 All non-citizens accused of a traffic offense are strongly encouraged to consult with an attorney skilled in both immigration and criminal defense law to discuss how to safeguard their resident status.

 The Nevada DMV treats commercial driver’s licenses (CDLs) the same as non-commercial driver’s licenses.
 Therefore, the DMV adds the same amount of demerit points to a person’s CDL and regular license.
 It is irrelevant whether the CDL-holder was operating a commercial vehicle at the time of the alleged traffic violation.
 Note that CDL-holders have to notify their employer about the traffic ticket within thirty (30) days of getting the citation.

 Traffic ticket?
 Call a Nevada criminal defense attorney…

-If you have been cited for a traffic violation, call our Las Vegas criminal defense attorneys for a free consultation.
+If you have been cited for a traffic violation, call our Las Vegas criminal defense attorneys for a consultation.
 We will fight to get the charge dismissed or reduced to a non-moving violation that carries no demerit points and with no insurance consequences.

-To learn about California traffic offenses, go to our page on California traffic offenses.
+Also learn about California traffic offenses.